fluxninja/aperture/docs/content/concepts/integrations/flow-control/flow-selector.md

 :::note

-In a _Flow Selector_, the only required field is the _Control Point_.
-The
-_Service Selector_ is an optional construct that helps scale Aperture configuration in sophisticated environments, such as Kubernetes or multiple clusters of Aperture Agents.
+The _Service Selector_ is an optional construct that helps scale Aperture configuration in complex environments, such as Kubernetes, or in multi-cluster environments.

-In standalone Aperture Agent deployments (not co-located with any service), the _Control Points_ alone can be used to match flows to policies and the deployment can be used as a feature flag decision service.
+In standalone Aperture Agent deployments (not co-located with any service), the _Control Points_ alone can be used to match flows to policies and that deployment can be used as a feature flag decision service serving remote flow control requests.

 :::